Available as audiobook, ebook and print book

 Widdershins is told through the eyes of Jane Chandler, a young woman accused of witchcraft, and John Sharpe, the witchfinder who condemns her to death.

 Jane Chandler is an apprentice healer.
 From childhood, she and her mother have used herbs to cure the sick.
 But Jane soon learns that her sheltered life in a small village is not safe from the troubles of the wider world.

 From his father’s beatings to his uncle’s raging sermons, John Sharpe is beset by bad fortune.
 Fighting through personal tragedy, he finds his purpose: to become a witchfinder and save innocents from the scourge of witchcraft.

 The Historical Novel Society said of Widdershins

 “Impeccably written, full of herbal lore and the clash of ignorance and prejudice against common sense, as well as the abounding beauty of nature, it made for a great read.
 There are plenty of books, both fact and fiction, available about the witch-trial era, but not only did I not know about such trials in Newcastle, I have not read a novel that so painstakingly and vividly evokes both the fear and joy of living at that time.”

-Published on 1 July 2017 by Impress Books, Widdershins is available from independent bookshops, such as Forum Books.
+Published by Impress Books, Widdershins is available from independent bookshops.
 It’s also available from local libraries and large booksellers, such as: Amazon, Blackwell’s, Foyles, Hive and Waterstone’s.
 The Book Depository will deliver it free of charge worldwide.
 Kobo readers can get a copy from WH Smith and Apple readers can get a copy from iTunes.